Alishba Yousuf: Personal life

-Alishba was born on 16 September 1985, and was brought up in a Muslim family in Karachi, Pakistan.
+Alishba was born on 16 September 1985 in a Muslim family in Karachi, Pakistan.
 She is the sister of VJ Palwasha Yousuf and actress Syra Yousuf.

 On 12 February 2009, she married Rayyan Durrani (who appeared in MasterChef Pakistan) in Karachi.
 The couple welcomed a daughter, Iliyana, in 2020.

 Career

 Yousuf started her career as a VJ at TV channel AAG.
 Since then, she has appeared in many TV commercials of leading Pakistani brands like Mobilink, Fair & Lovely, and Peki.
 Yousuf made her acting debut in the serial Chand Pe Dastak on Hum TV.
-Then she appeared in Main Abdul Qadir Hoon, a drama serial produced by Hum TV, Ek Nazar Meri Taraf on Geo TV, Takkay ki Ayegi Baraat, Meray Charagar, Meray Dard Ko Jo Zuban Miley on Hum TV and Annie ki Ayegi Baraat.
+Then she appeared in Main Abdul Qadir Hoon, another Hum TV drama serial, Ek Nazar Meri Taraf on Geo TV, Takkay ki Ayegi Baraat, Meray Charagar, Meray Dard Ko Jo Zuban Miley on Hum TV and Annie ki Ayegi Baraat.
 She also appeared in the ARY Digital reality show Desi Kuriyan with her sister Palwasha.
 She then appeared in Tanhaiyan Naye Silsilay on ARY Digital with her sister Syra Yousuf.